unjs/citty/README.md

 For large CLI apps, you may want to only load the command that is being executed.

-First, create a command in a file and export it.
+First, create a command in a file named `sub.mjs` and export it.

 ```js
 import { defineCommand } from "citty";